RF-DETR: Neural Architecture Search for Real-Time Detection Transformers

 \section{Impact of Fixed Architecture on RF100-VL}

-We evaluate the impact of transferring a NAS architecture optimized for COCO to RF100-VL in Table \ref{tab:rf100-vl-fixed-arch}.
+We evaluate the impact of transferring a NAS architecture optimized for COCO to RF100-VL in Table \ref{tab:rf100-vl-fixed-arch} and Figure \ref{fig:fixed_arch_ablation}.
 We find that these fixed architecture models perform remarkably well without further dataset-specific NAS.
 Specifically, \method \ (large) model with a fixed architecture achieves the best performance among all prior real-time models on COCO.
-However, dataset-specific NAS yields significant additional gains.
-Notably, the improvement from LW-DETR to the fixed architecture is comparable to the improvement from the fixed architecture to the NAS-optimized model on the target dataset for N, S, and M scale models.
+However, dataset-specific NAS yields significant improvements.
+Notably, the performance delta from LW-DETR to the fixed architecture is comparable to the improvement from the fixed architecture to the NAS-optimized model on the target dataset for nano, small, and medium scale models.

 { }